 People who are sensitive or intolerant to cow’s milk often find goat milk more easily digestible.
 Goat milk is close in structure to human milk, so it is no surprise that people tolerate it well.
 Goat milk is also the preferred dairy milk used to made homemade 24-hour yogurt on GAPS and SCD gut healing diets.

 There are several differences between cow and goat milk but the most significant are the proteins and fats.
 Most people who are aware of dairy sensitivities are consuming milk from cows that produce the protein A1 casein, which can be inflammatory and hard to digest.
 Goat milk contains A2 casein and different fats that are easier to break down and digest.
 A2 casein is also found in sheep and camels milk.
 In Australia, we are also lucky enough to have A2 cow milk available.

-Making perfectly set cow milk yogurt is easy but goat milk yogurt can be a bit trickier.
+Making perfectly set cow milk yogurt is failsafe in the Luvele yogurt makers but goat milk yogurt can be a bit trickier.
 The different composition of fat and protein in goat milk results in a runnier yogurt.
-If a probiotic rich, fermented food is all you are after, then you will not mind the naturally runny final product, which is a perfect drinking yogurt consistency, and ideal for making gut-healing smoothies.
-If thick, tub-set yoghurt is what you’re after, some additional thickening options are available.
+If a probiotic rich, fermented food is all you are after, then you will not mind the naturally thin drinking yogurt consistency of homemade goat milk yogurt.
+If thick and creamy yogurt is more desirable, we have 2 extra steps in the method that make all the difference.